phultquist/imsa-grades/README.md

 ## About
 IMSA Grades was made as an easy tool to view past grade data for classes at IMSA.

+## Usage
+To run locally, first setup a firebase project.

+Run `firebase serve` to generate the link, then make computational changes in `./index.js` and add content to any `html` page.

 ## Some Notes
   1. IMSA Grades runs using Google Cloud Firebase.
 Check out more at [firebase.google.com](https://firebase.google.com)
   2. IMSA Grades uses a single cloud function built on **Node.js** to run the website.
 Check it out in  ```./index.js```